 - Ke `Anuenue Area Health Education Center Inc. Conducted a strategic planning process for this Hawai‘i Island based nonprofit.

 - Waipa Foundation in the Hanalei/Waipa area on the island of Kaua`i.
 Feasibility analysis and business planning support was provided to Waipa Foundation for implementation of components of its master land use plan for its 1,600 acre ahupua`a.

 - Mala Ai `Opio (MA`O) on the Wai`anae Coast of O`ahu.
 Over the past 3 years, HACBED has provided facilitation and technical support to MA`O for organizational assessments, strategic planning, and design and implementation of a statewide conference on community food security.

 - Hālau Kū Māna Strategic Plan.
 Organized and executed strategic planning process for HKM, a Hawaiian-focused public charter school in Makiki that serves students from 4th through 12th grades.

 - Going Home Hawai’i Island Strategic Plan.
 Provided strategic planning services to Going Home Hawai’i, a consortium of over 50 public and private entities currently totaling over 250 members dedicated to the reintegration of former offenders and formerly incarcerated individuals.

-Other examples of HACBED’s community and organizational capacity building experience and expertise include:
+Other examples of HACBED’s community and organizational capacity building to support networks of organizations include: